 Preheat the oven to 325 degrees.

-Add the remaining 1 tablespoon of bacon grease to Dutch oven over medium heat.
+Add the remaining 1 tablespoon of bacon grease to cast iron skillet over medium heat.
 Add the onion and cook, stirring often, until softened, about 3 minutes.